 Your professional shortlist starts here.
-Detailed ratings and comparison of all tested solutions, based on more than 80 features & criteria.
+Detailed reviews and comparison of all tested web conferencing services, based on more than 80 features & criteria.

 Compare Tools BASIC

-Real-time basic comparison of webinar and online meeting tool test results
+Real-time basic comparison of webinar and online meeting software test results

 Meeting your targets

-There are three main scenarios for online meetings: webinars, sales presentations and virtual meetings.
+There are three main scenarios for web conferences and webinars: online trainings, sales presentations and online meetings for team collaboration.
 This page explains what each involves, and provides pointers on how to make online meetings more effective.

 For detailed information on meeting types, functionality scope, implementation scenarios and more besides, please check out our evaluation guide.

 The most effective way to train users in new software is with guided learning-by-doing.
-Webinar solutions that support mouse and keyboard control transfer are ideal for this: Online participants take turns at performing a specific task, and the instructor intervenes immediately to correct any mistakes.
+Web-based classroom services that support mouse and keyboard control transfer are ideal for this: Online participants take turns at performing a specific task, and the instructor intervenes immediately to correct any mistakes.
 This ensures a steep learning curve for everyone.